 From the beginning, most of the programming at the North Star was ‘pictures-only’.
 Touring concert parties still visited Lerwick, but they performed in the Town Hall.
 Occasionally in the 1920s, for maybe one or two weeks in the year there would be ‘turns’ in the North Star, often local performers or touring solo artistes rather than variety acts or concert parties.
 During the fishing season, there were occasional competitions, with a prize of £2, for best singer, best story-teller or best instrumentalist, open to fishermen and fish workers only.
 For most weeks of the year, the North Star offered its patrons an exclusively film programme, booked through an agent, which looked much like the programmes in Glasgow or Aberdeen.

 The North Star was the most northerly cinema in Britain.
 It continued to operate as a cinema till 1972, when it became a nightclub, and the building was finally demolished in 2011.
-A letterbook from 1915 survives at the Shetland Museum and Archives, and a summary of its contents can be seen here.

 - North Star

 - Visit of Calverto's Select Variety Concert Coy.
 To Lerwick

 - Kriss's Picture Pavilion

 - Return visit of Messrs Bell & Routledge